docker-archive/docker-ce/components/cli/docs/reference/commandline/trust_key_generate.md

 All passphrase requests to sign with the key will be referred to by the provided `NAME`.

-The public key component `alice.pub` will be available in the current working directory, and can be used directly by `docker trust signer-add`.
+The public key component `alice.pub` will be available in the current working directory, and can be used directly by `docker trust signer add`.